dotnet/docs-maui/docs/user-interface/controls/listview.md

 - `IsPullToRefreshEnabled`, of type `bool`, indicates whether the user can swipe down to cause the <xref:Microsoft.Maui.Controls.ListView> to refresh its data.
 The default value of this property is `false`.
 - `IsRefreshing`, of type `bool`, indicates whether the <xref:Microsoft.Maui.Controls.ListView> is currently refreshing.
 The default value of this property is `false`.
 - `RefreshCommand`, of type `ICommand`, represents the command that will be executed when a refresh is triggered.
-- `RefreshControlColor`, of type `Color`, determines the color of the refresh visualization that's shown while a refresh occurs.
+- `RefreshControlColor`, of type <xref:Microsoft.Maui.Graphics.Color>, determines the color of the refresh visualization that's shown while a refresh occurs.
 - `RowHeight`, of type `int`, determines the height of each row when `HasUnevenRows` is `false`.
 - `SelectedItem`, of type `object`, represents the currently selected item in the <xref:Microsoft.Maui.Controls.ListView>.
 - `SelectionMode`, of type `ListViewSelectionMode`, indicates whether items can be selected in the <xref:Microsoft.Maui.Controls.ListView> or not.
 The default value of this property is `Single`.
-- `SeparatorColor`, of type `Color`, defines the color of the bar that separates items in the list.
+- `SeparatorColor`, of type <xref:Microsoft.Maui.Graphics.Color>, defines the color of the bar that separates items in the list.
 - `SeparatorVisibility`, of type `SeparatorVisibility`, defines whether separators are visible between items.
 - `VerticalScrollBarVisibility`, of type `ScrollBarVisibility`, indicates when the vertical scroll bar will be visible.